© www.utopianature.com 2006-2008

 Little Blue Heron - occasional in spring and fall; LC;UP (ph.)

-Tricolored Heron - very rare fall vagrant; UP (ph.)
+Tricolored Heron - accidental fall vagrant; juveniles, two times, three birds at UP (all ph.)

 Cattle Egret - occasional migrant, mostly fall; TC;UP;LC